FreerGit/VannaDBG/README.md

 sudo apt-get install libgl1-mesa-dev libglfw3-dev

 # Assortment of todos that I will force myself to do eventually frfr
-Remove the abomination that is CMake in favor of conan or something that makes sense.
+Remove CMake and just use amalgamated build....
+File window
+keybindings